 You can perform the following actions on a task from this screen:

-The system has a series of shortcuts that simplify the editing of requirements and tasks:
+The system has a series of shortcuts that simplify the editing of requirements and tasks (these can be changed as required in product administration):

 Read about how the attachments tab works